open-source-modular/tile-active-multiple/README.md

 # tile-active-multiple

-An active multiple in the tile form factor.
+An active multiple tile with one input and three outputs.